rust-lang/log/rfcs/0000-structured-logging.md

               ^^^^^^^^^
               Display

-    correlation = log_fmt!(correlation_id, Debug::fmt),
+    correlation = correlation_id,
                   ^^^^^^^^^^^^^^
-                           Debug
+                  Debug + Serialize

-    user = log_serde!(user)
+    user
     ^^^^
-                      Serialize
+    Debug + Serialize
 );
 ```

-This same pattern can be applied to other types in the standard library and wider ecosystem that are likely to be logged, but don't typically satisfy `Display + Serialize`.
-Some examples are `Path`, and implementations of `Error` or `Fail`.

-So why do we use `Display + Serialize` as the effective bounds in the first place?
-Practically, it's required to keep a consistent API in `no_std` environments, where an object-safe wrapper over `serde` requires standard library features. `Display` is a natural trait to lean on when `Serialize` isn't available, so requiring both means there's no change in the trait bounds when records can be captured using `serde` and when they can't (later on we'll see how we can still use `serde` for primitive types in `no_std` environments).

-`Display` also suggests the data we are logging should have some canonical representation that's useful for someone to look at.
-Finding small but sufficient representations of potentially large pieces of state to log will make those logs easier to ingest and analyze later.

-## Consuming structured logs
+If you come across a data type in the Rust ecosystem that you can't log, then try looking for a `serde` feature on the crate that data type comes from.
+If there isn't one already then adding it will be useful not just for you, but for anyone that might want to serialize those types for other reasons.

+## Supporting key-value pairs in `Log` implementations

 Capturing structured logs is only half the story.
 Implementors of the `Log` trait also need to be able to work with any key-value pairs associated with a log record.

-### Using `Visitor` to print or serialize key-value pairs

-Structured key-value pairs can be inspected using the `Visitor` trait.
 Take the terminal log format from before:

 ```
 [INF 2018-09-27T09:32:03Z] Operation completed successfully in 18ms